valhuber/payment_allocation_graphene/README.md

 and
 * [LogicBank](https://github.com/valhuber/LogicBank)

-It is an adaption of [this example](https://github.com/graphql-python/graphene-sqlalchemy/tree/master/examples/flask_sqlalchemy).
+It is an adaption of [the graphene flask example](https://github.com/graphql-python/graphene-sqlalchemy/tree/master/examples/flask_sqlalchemy).

 See the [LogicBank Wiki](https://github.com/valhuber/LogicBank/wiki/Sample-Project---Allocation) for an overview of the ```payment_allocation``` application.